The Friedmann-Lemaitre-Robertson-Walker Big Bang singularities are well behaved: The main ideas

 \subsection{What happens if the density becomes infinite?}

 In the Friedmann equations \eqref{eq_friedmann_density}, \eqref{eq_acceleration}, and \eqref{eq_fluid}, the variables are $a$, the mass/energy density $\rho$ and the pressure density $p$.
 When $a\to 0$, $\rho$ appears to tend to infinity, because a finite amount of matter occupies a volume equal to $0$.
 Similarly, the pressure density $p$ may become infinite.
 How can we rewrite the equations to avoid the infinities?
-As it will turn out, not only there is a solution to do this, but the quantities involved are actually the natural ones.
+As it will turn out, not only there is a solution to do this, but the quantities involved are actually the natural ones, rather than $\rho$ and $p$.
 As present in the equations, both $\rho$ and $p$ are scalar fields.
-But the adequate, invariant quantities actually involve the \textit{volume element}, or the \textit{volume form}
+They are the mass and pressure density (see equation \eqref{eq_friedmann_stress_energy}), as seen by an observer moving with $4$-velocity $u=\frac{\partial_t}{|\partial_t|}$, in an orthonormal frame.
+However, there is no orthonormal frame for $a=0$, since the metric is degenerate at such points.
+Because of this, it makes no sense to use $\rho$ and $p$, which can't be defined there.